Rod Chandler

-Rodney Dennis Chandler (born July 13, 1942) is an American politician and journalist who served as a former U.S. Representative from Washington from 1983 to 1993.
+Rodney Dennis Chandler (born July 13, 1942) is an American politician and journalist who served five terms as a U.S. Representative from Washington from 1983 to 1993.

 He is the great-great-grandnephew of long-time U.S. Senator Zachariah Chandler of Michigan.

-Biography
+Early career

 Rod Chandler received a B.S. from Eastern Oregon College and a M.Ed. from the University of Nevada, Las Vegas.

-Chandler is a former television news correspondent and public relations consultant.
+Before entering politics, Chandler worked as a television news correspondent and a public relations consultant.

 Political career

+State legislature

+He was elected to the Washington House of Representatives in 1974.